 The List – which designates what substances and methods are prohibited both in- and out-of-competition, and which substances are banned in particular sports – was approved by the Executive Committee on 21 September and comes into force on 1 January 2017.

 It should be noted that, for athletes who have a legitimate medical reason for using a prohibited substance or method that is on the List, they can be accommodated via the International Standard for Therapeutic Use Exemptions (ISTUE), which has overwhelming acceptance from athletes, physicians and anti-doping stakeholders worldwide.
-To learn more about TUEs (Therapeutic Use Exemptions) please read this informative document on frequently asked questions.
+To learn more about TUEs (Therapeutic Use Exemptions) please read this information from the WADA webpage on frequently asked questions.

 WDF World Rankings system 2016

 The year has almost come to an end.
 The ranking champions are known.
 Overall ranking winners are Aileen de Graaf and Darius Labanauskas and fort he youth Veronika Koroleva and Justin van Tergouw.
 All WDF tables can be found here and WDF World Rankings Systems 2016 – Monetary Awards

 World Darts Federation Approve First Lighting System in Partnership with Target Darts